enesuur/cubicsphere/README.md

 After the dependencies installed.

 2. **Run the Development Server:**
-   Navigate to the root directory of the project and run: start the development server with:
+   Navigate to the root directory of the project(frontend and backend) and run: start the development server with:

    ```
    Frontend